Reverse Osmosis concentrate treatment

 Our membrane-based solutions are less energy intensive when compared to other treatment technologies, therefore improving operational expenditures (OPEX).

-Berghof Membranes offers a complete line of membrane solutions for various industries.
-See below for the related membrane products.
+Berghof Membranes offers a complete line of membrane solutions, engineering and commissioning for various industries.
+See below a related reference installation using this technology.

 Kunshan Zhong Yan Company, located in Kunshan City in China’s Jiangsu province, manufactures 600,000 tons of sodium carbonate (also known as “soda ash”) per year.